Frequently Asked Questions

 A. We recommend NuVet Plus for immune system support as that is what our dogs are using.
 A sample will be given to you on Gotcha Day for your puppy to try.
 You may call NuVet at 1-800-474-7044 to order your pup's monthly supply - Use code 874212.
 NuVet also offers NuJoint which is a joint supplement that will help with your growing pup's hips and elbows.
 You may call the same number above and use the same code.
 We supplement our growing puppy with glucosamine and chondroitin to ensure they have the maximum support while growing.
 Question: How much do your puppies cost?

 Answer: Our prices range between $2700-3500 plus 7.975% tax, depending on the litter and if registration papers are included or not.

-Answer: Yes, but because we have to keep our home safe from any canine pathogens that could be accidentally brought into our home which could put our current and/or future puppies at risk, we only offer boarding for puppies that have not left our care.
-If you have reserved a puppy but are not able to pick up your pup on the designated pick up date, you may reschedule your pick up date but boarding fees will apply.
+A: Yes, but because we have to keep our home safe from any canine pathogens that could be accidentally brought into our home which could put our current and/or future puppies at risk.
+We only offer boarding for puppies that have not left our care.
+If you have reserved a puppy but are not able to pick up your pup on Gotcha Day, you may reschedule for a later pick up but boarding fees will apply.
 Boarding fees must be prepaid.
 Our current boarding fees are as follows:

 Full Day Boarding: $30 (pick up by 6:00PM)

 Half Day Boarding: $15 (pick up by noon)